vrognas/vrognas/README.md

 - 🔭 I’m currently working on my PhD in Pharmacometrics
 - 🕵 Supervised by Prof. Lena Friberg, Prof. Mats Karlsson, and Prof. France Mentré.
 - 🌱 I’m currently learning R (tidyverse) and NONMEM!
-- 📫 How to reach me: viktor.rognas@farmaci.uu.se
+- 📫 How to reach me: viktor@vrognas.com